mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-version/index.md

 # Description
-The `dcos edgelb version` command will display the Edge-LB version.
+The `dcos edgelb version` command allows you to display the Edge-LB version.

 # Usage